-The input video is ac-coupled into the ADV7182.
-This has the advantage of protecting the ADV7182 from short-to-battery events.
-However, the dc value of the input video needs to be restored.
+The input video is ac-coupled into the ADV7182A, which protects the ADV7182A from STB events.
+However, the dc value of the input video must be restored.
 This process is referred to as clamping the video.
-This section explains the general process of clamping on the ADV7182 in both singleended and differential modes.
-This section also shows the different ways in which a user can configure clamp operation behavior.
+This section explains the general process of clamping on the ADV7182A in both single-ended and differential modes.
+This section also discusses the different ways a user can configure clamp operation behavior.